mybuddymichael/poke/README.md

 ### Installation

 Poke runs on Ruby 1.9.x.
-To install this *easily*, I highly recommend you use [RVM].
-You can read how on the [RVM website][RVM].
+To install this *easily*, I recommend you use [ruby-build] + [rbenv].
+You can read how on the [ruby-build website][ruby-build].
 I also recommend you install the [Bundler] gem, which makes installating and updating gems crazy easy.
 So, without further ado:

 1. `cd` into where you want to download the source and run `git clone git://github.com/mybuddymichael/Poke.git`.